cvonholly/raisedown_dev/README.md

 # Launch

-To launch the app, have the prrequisites installed.
-Then select a device an run the App.
+To launch the app, have the prerequisites installed.
+Then select a device and run the App.